isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.rst

 Other Genomics BigQuery Data Available on Google
 ================================================

 Google has made available in BigQuery other genomics datasets that can be used in joins with the ISB-CGC datasets we provide.
-The current list can be found here.
+The current list can be found `here <https://googlegenomics.readthedocs.org/en/latest/use_cases/discover_public_data/index.html>`_.